 Nothing will conceal what you’d rather keep hidden if the suit’s fit isn’t right.
 No matter how expensive the fabric or how precise the stitching.

-A good quality suit with the right fit should be seen as a long-term investment.
+A well-made suit in the right fit should be seen as a long-term investment.
 Over time, it will actually save you money.
 So, isn’t it always a good idea to go for the best suit you can afford?

 Author: Alexander Stoicoff